swiftlang/swift-evolution/proposals/NNNN-parameter-ownership-modifiers.md

 to implicitly copy values, such as move-only types, "no implicit copy" values or scopes, and `take` or `borrow` operators in expressions.
 Changing the parameter convention changes where copies may be necessary to perform the call.
-Passing an uncopyable value as a `take` argument ends its lifetime, and that value cannot be used again after it's taken.
+Passing an uncopyable value as an argument to a `take` parameter ends its lifetime, and that value cannot be used again after it's taken.

 ## Effect on ABI stability

-`take` or `borrow` affects the ABI-level calling convention and cannot be changed without breaking ABI-stable libraries.
+`take` or `borrow` affects the ABI-level calling convention and cannot be changed without breaking ABI-stable libraries (except on "trivial types" for which copying is equivalent to `memcpy` and destroying is a no-op; however, `take` or `borrow` also has no practical effect on parameters of trivial type).

 ## Effect on API resilience